Decentralized Cross-Blockchain Asset Transfers: Evaluation

 The protocol in this paper offers a reward to users submitting the \claim transaction.
 As the reward is at least as high as the submission cost of \claim transactions~(see~\cref{sec:quantitive-analysis}), rational users have an economic incentive to finalize transfers.
 However, in any protocol, rational users according to the \ac{BAR}~model cannot be fully trusted to act rationally in the sense of the protocol's incentive structure since seemingly irrational behavior might be perfectly rational in the context of a larger ecosystem with the protocol being part of it~\cite{ford2019rationality}.
 For instance, rational users might aim at yielding profit in the larger ecosystem by finding ways to bet against the protocol or the value of the asset.

-Therefore, rational users are not guaranteed to comply to the protocol rules even with perfectly aligned incentives.
+Therefore, rational users are not guaranteed to comply with the protocol rules even with perfectly aligned incentives.
 In fact, building an open and permissionless system that withstands all participants potentially deviating from the protocol rules appears fundamentally impossible~\cite{ford2019rationality}.
 Thus, in our protocol, not only the users directly involved in a transfer are allowed to post the \claim transaction, but rather any user of the system can do it.
 This provides stronger finalization guarantees as finalization does not depend on a single user acting honestly.
 Rather, it is sufficient if one user out of all users is altruistic to ensure finalization.
+Notably, the protocol only relies on an altruistic user in case rational users see an incentive in deviating from the proposed protocol.